-To donate funds, please call: Tilman Adair Executive Director of Laradon’s Foundation at (303) 296-2400
+To donate funds, please call: Jennifer Hendrick Executive Director of Laradon’s Foundation at 720-974-6815

 Can I have a job and still be a host home provider?
 Yes, you may be employed outside of Laradon and be a Host Home Provider.
 The expectation is that Host Home Providers are able to identify the needs of the person placed in your home to ensure your employment does not interfere with the needs of the participant.

 How long does it take to become a host home provider?
 Unfortunately, this question is not easily answered.
 Each participant has unique needs and wants; therefore, each time a person is placed in a host home it takes a great deal of time to identify and match the very best potential provider with each individual.
 Host home placement also depends on the participant’s availability, as well as if they are in need of a host home placement.